Don't Tell The Queen, But Meghan Markle Totally Failed This British Test

-After marrying Prince Harry, Meghan Markle is planning to become a U.K. citizen — but it looks like she might need to brush up on her knowledge about England first.
+After marrying Prince Harry, Meghan Markle is planning to become a British citizen — but it looks like she might need to brush up on her knowledge about England first.

-The quiz includes questions about England's national animal — for the record, it's the lion — and whether "Happy Bottom" and "Sandy Balls" are real places.
+The quiz includes questions about England's national animal — the lion — and whether "Happy Bottom" and "Sandy Balls" are real places.
 (They both are, and so is "Crotch Crescent."
-We're just as surprised as Markle was at that revelation!)
+We're just as surprised as Markle was at that revelation to be honest!)

 Advertisement